thegetty/quire-docs/content/documentation/multiformat-output.md

 *This deployment option requires a basic understanding of how to create a repository, and commit and merge changes in GitHub.
 If you are new to GitHub, we recommend starting with [GitHub Docs](https://docs.github.com/en/github) to learn by topic or checking out the [GitHub for Quire](/documentation/github) section of our documentation.
 We also encourage you to check out Coding Train’s video series is a great resource as well [Git and Github for Poets](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV).*

-By linking GitHub directly to your Netlify account, any time you merge changes in Github, your preview link will be automatically updated.
+By keeping your project files on GitHub and linking them directly to your Netlify account, any time you merge changes in Github, your preview link will be automatically updated.
 This process requires a few extra steps to get set-up, but will save time in the long run.
 This process also works with GitLab and Bitbucket.

 1. If you haven't already, create a repository for your project on GitHub.